akonkol/voron-journey/z-offset-troubleshooting.md

   M118 Finished...
 ```

-Hypothesis:
+### Hypothesis:
 There is a bearing that is not lubricated or there is a plastic part thats crack that is providing for inconsistent movement in the z-axis.

-##Results:##
+### Results:
 After running `ZCHAOS` for a few iterations I confirmed that the noise was coming from corner 2 of the printer.
 My intuition was that the hole that holds the screw on the Z idler was cracked.
 - Upon inspection all plastic parts were intact.
 - I removed the Z belt from that corner with the z joint and gantry assembly intact and there was still a noise.
 - I removed the Z motor from that corner and there was still a noise.
 - I unscrewed the m5 screw holding the z joint and linear bearing to the gantry and the noise dissappeared.

-Base on the info above I had a gut feeling that there was something wrong with the linear bearing.
+Based on the info above I had a gut feeling that there was something wrong with the linear bearing.
 I removed the bearing, and lubricated it.
 I re-ran `ZCHAOS` once and there was still a noise!
 I re-ran the `ZCHAOS` for 5 more iteration and the noise subsided.
 Once the noise went away I re-ran `ZCHAOS` for a total of 10 more times and got way more accurate results with a few probe failures but no total `QGL` failures.

 ```
 22:30:43